Attention Distillation for Learning Video Representations: Distilling Motion Attention for Actions

 \subsection{Attention Distillation}

-The key of our method lies in the attention distillation during training.
-Specifically, we assume a reference flow network is given as the teacher network.
-The teacher model also uses attention mechanism for recognition.
-And its motion attention map $\mathcal{\Tilde{A}}^M$ is used as additional supervisory signal for training our RGB network.
+The key to our approach lies in the use of attention distillation during training.
+Specifically, we assume that a reference flow network is given as the teacher network.
+The teacher model also uses an attention mechanism for recognition.
+Moreover, its motion attention map $\mathcal{\Tilde{A}}^M$ is used as additional supervisory signal for training our RGB network.
 This RGB network is thus the student model that mimics the motion attention map.
 With probabilistic attention modeling, the imitation of the attention maps is enforced by using the loss

 This loss minimizes the distance between the attention maps at every time step $t$.
 In our implementation, our teacher flow network is trained with the same attention mechanism.
 Once trained, the weights of the teacher model remain fixed during the learning of the student model.
-And only the student model (RGB network) is used for inference.
+At testing time, only the student model (RGB network) is used for inference.